devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 You can check the process of some services runs as a normal user but not as a root user.

 `
-ps -ef | greo httpd
+ps -ef | grep httpd
 ps -ef | grep tomcat
 ps -ef | grep mariadb
 `{{execute}}